pprogrammingg/zero2prod/CONTRIBUTING.md

   impl blocks or derive macros without knowing that they are necessary.
 Avoid copy and paste.
 - Do a self-review on your PRs before sending them for review.
 A lot of issues can be caught by doing a thorough review yourself.
+- PR review should not focus on formatting, this should be taken care of via agreed-upon automatic formatting in dev's local machine

 ## Cargo.toml